rrwick/Bacsort/README.md

 run_fastani_with_slurm.sh
 ```

-Once the distances are computed, they must be converted into a PHYLIP distance matrix, which is relatively quick and carried out using this command:
+Once the distances are computed, they must be converted into a PHYLIP distance matrix, which is relatively quick and carried out using this command.
+We use a maximum distance of 0.2 because FastANI wasn't designed to quantify ANI less than 80%.
 ```
-fastani_output_to_distance_matrix.py tree/fastani_output > tree/distances.phylip
+pairwise_identities_to_distance_matrix.py --max_dist 0.2 tree/fastani_output > tree/distances.phylip
 ```

 #### Option 3: rMLST